-- (i) We evaluated the independent external valuation expert's competence, experience, capabilities and objectivity by inspecting the terms of their engagement letter and evaluating the valuation report; - (ii) We assessed the appropriateness of the valuation methodologies used by the independent external valuation expert; - (iii) We corroborated the key inputs used in the valuation with independently available information; - (iv) We evaluated the appropriateness of illiquidity and other discounts applied on the valuation. - (v) We tested the arithmetical accuracy of the calculation used in the valuation; and - (vi) We evaluated the adequacy of disclosures in the consolidated financial statements.
+- We evaluated the independent external valuation expert's competence, experience, capabilities and objectivity by inspecting the terms of their engagement letter and evaluating the valuation report; - (ii) We assessed the appropriateness of the methodologies valuation used the independent external valuation expert; - (iii) We corroborated the key inputs used in the independently valuation with available information; - by (iv) We evaluated appropriateness of the illiquidity and other discounts applied on the valuation. - (v) We tested the arithmetical accuracy of the calculation used in the valuation; and - We evaluated the adequacy of disclosures in (vi) the consolidated financial statements.